-We model the flight controller program as a set of real-time periodic tasks $\{\tau^1, \tau^2, \cdots, \tau^n\}$ , whose initial release times are arbitrary.
-Each task $\tau^j$ is characterized by its worst-case execution time $e^j$ , period $T^j$ , and a deadline that is equal to period.
+We model the flight controller program as a set of real-time periodic tasks $\{\tau^1, \tau^2, \dots, \tau^n\}$, whose initial release times are arbitrary.
+Each task τ^j is characterized by its worst-case execution time e^j , period T^j , and a deadline that is equal to period.
 Additionally, each task communicates with zero or more successors and predecessors, to exchange and process data.

-$e^j$ and $T^j$ are determined during the design stage and are fixed at runtime. $e^j$ is usually profiled off-line under the worst-case execution condition.
-Deciding the value of $T^j$ is a challenging process, which is the major topic of this paper.
+e^j and T^j are determined during the design stage and are fixed at runtime. e^j is usually profiled offline under the worst-case execution condition.
+Deciding the value of T^j is a challenging process, which is the major topic of this paper.
 It mainly depends on the end-to-end latency constraints and the schedulability test.
 All the periodic tasks are implemented using user-level threads.